-Continuous flow-tube viscometers are more suitable for testing foams, despite the fact that foams are compressible, are non-Newtonian, and will never attain a steady state.
+Continuous flow-tube viscometers are more suitable for testing foams even though foams are compressible, are non-Newtonian, and will never attain a steady state.
 Viscosity, density, and flow rate will vary continuously as the system pressure changes along the tube.
 As a result, the equations to calculate shear stress and the shear rate at the wall require corrections.
 In addition, low-pressure viscosity measurements of foamed cement may not be representative of field conditions.
 Such problems are minimized if tests are performed at the pressures encountered in the well and at low differential pressure.

 To the best of the authors’ knowledge, no routine rheological measurement is made on foamed cement slurries.
 However, visual observations of foamed cement flowing in plastic tubes have shown that, at low flow rates, the foams flow as a rigid plug, moving on a thin film of water next to the wall (Princen, 1982).